 And I’d dearly love to hear from you about what combination creation for a pizza tortilla recipe you’d come up with.
 I’d love to give it a try.
 And keep in mind, this is a great way to use left-overs.
 And don’t forget those bottles of sauces that live on your refrigerator door.

 Looking for more party appetizer ideas?
 I’m somewhat appetizer small plate obsessed.
 Take a look at my Appetizer Category for a ton of ideas.

-How To Make A Pizza with Tortillas
+How To Make A Tortilla Pizza

 - 4 small flour tortillas street taco size, or 6 inch, whichever you can find

 - olive oil enough to coat each side of each tortilla

 - 2 cups pizza sauce